SoftwareStartups/google-patents-mcp/README.md

     ```

 2.  **.env File:**
-    Create a `.env` file in the directory where you run the `npx` command, or in your home directory (`~/.google-patents-mcp.env`), with the following content:
+    Create a `.env` file in the directory where you run the `npx` command (for local testing or if not using an MCP Host), or in your home directory (`~/.google-patents-mcp.env`), with the following content:

     ```dotenv
     SERPAPI_API_KEY=YOUR_ACTUAL_SERPAPI_KEY
     # Optional: Set log level (e.g., debug, info, warn, error)
     # LOG_LEVEL=debug
     ```
+    **Note:** While using a `.env` file is convenient for local testing, for production or integration with MCP Hosts, setting the environment variable directly via the host configuration is the recommended and more secure approach.
+The primary intended use case is execution via `npx`, where environment variables are typically managed by the calling process or MCP Host.

 The server searches for `.env` files in the following order:
     *   `./.env` (relative to where `npx` is run)